specfrs/specfrs.github.io/_posts/2022-03-14-Parting-Out-The-FRS.md

 Other things I need to do:

 * need to get to the DMV and get the lean cleared off the title so I can easily part with the car/title.
-* decide how much of what was removed will be put back on the car.
+* decide how much of what was removed will be put back on the car (front/rear bumper, lights, etc)

 If you're interested in any of the car, or SSC bits, let me know.